 Some organic gardening methods, including biodynamic and bio-intensive gardening, encourage the gardener to grow crops specifically for the compost pile.
 While very devoted adherents to these types of methods might use more than half of their available gardening space to grow compost crops, you don’t have to go that far.
 The good news is that you can grow plants specifically for your compost pile that, in some cases, will feed your family or local wildlife as well.

 A very simple way to grow plants for your compost pile is to grow alfalfa or red clover.
 Both of these plants can be tucked between rows or planted at the edges of your beds.
-When the plant gets tall (you determine how tall is too tall!) just shear it back and toss the clippings in the compost pile.
-It will continue growing.
+When the plant gets tall (according to your tastes), just shear it back and toss the clippings in the compost pile; it will continue growing.
 The best way to shear it back is to use some grass shears or clippers, collect the clippings, and compost them.
 A mower could work, but if you have the plant in your vegetable garden, that’s not really a viable solution.

 If you have some spare room, consider growing biennial yellow clover near your garden beds.
 The roots will fix nitrogen in the soil, and you can toss the top growth into the compost pile for extra nitrogen.
 You can usually harvest yellow clover at least twice during its biennial growth period.
 This works better in an out-of-the-way area (not interplanted with vegetables or used in paths) because it tends to grow fairly tall and it could shade out your other plants.

 For garden beds that are in production during the growing season, consider planting winter rye a cover crop when you’ve finished harvesting for the year.
 Annual cover crops such as winter rye help add nutrients to the soil and also protect the soil from harsh winter weather.
 You can either mow it and put the clippings into the compost pile in the spring or till the soil well before planting.